darklightning0/Istanbul-Real-Estate-Predictions/README.md

 The frontend provides a seamless experience for interacting with the model and understanding how various property features influence the predicted price.

+## Acknowledgments

+This project was completed during my internship at [ARDICTECH](https://www.ardictech.com/), and I would like to express my deep gratitude for their support and guidance throughout the process.
+I would also like to thank [Mirza Atlı](https://mirza.town/) for his unwavering mentorship and continuous encouragement during my internship.
+His expertise and guidance have been invaluable to the success of this project.

 ## License

 This project is licensed under the AGPL-3.0 License - see the LICENSE file for details.